HPCE/hpce-2018-cw2/readme.md

 ===========================================

-We are now going to explore tuning the grain size, which is essentially adjusting the computation to parallel overhead ratio.
+We are now going to explore tuning the grain size, which is essentially adjusting the ratio of computation to parallel overhead.
 This should provide much more explicit versions of the tradeoffs that you may have seen in the previous coursework.